Germany national cricket team: 2018–Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Germany and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Germany and other ICC members after 1 January 2019 have had the full T20I status.

 In September 2018, Germany qualified from Group A of the 2018–19 ICC World Twenty20 Europe Qualifier to the Regional Finals of the tournament.

 Germany played their first Twenty20 Internationals in May 2019, when they travelled to Brussels for three matches against Belgium, and then two matches against Italy in the Netherlands later the same month.
 These matches provided the team with some preparation ahead of the ICC World T20 European regional qualifier finals that were played in June 2019.